 Green waste bin (lime green lid)

-What to dispose of in your green waste bin (lime green lid)
+What to dispose of in your lime green lid, green waste bin

-Please place only organic material from your garden in the green waste bin, this includes:
+Place smaller loose green waste in the green waste bin, this includes:

 - Weeds, sticks and twigs